 Previously, patients who had tumours in both adrenal glands had both adrenals fully removed.
 After this, the patient will permanently need adrenal replacement therapy for life, and need to remember to increase their dose during periods of illness or trauma.
 Patients can live normal lives this way.
 There is about a 35% chance of future hospital admissions for “Addisonian Crisis,” when the medication dose is insufficient in times of stress.

-With cortical sparing adrenalectomy, most patients (75-80%) will have enough normal adrenal tissue to sustain them without requiring medication.
+With cortical sparing adrenalectomy of both adrenal glands, most patients (60-75%) will have enough normal adrenal tissue to sustain them without requiring medication.
 The tradeoff is a slightly higher risk of disease recurrence.

 Cortical sparing adrenalectomy is appropriate for some patients with: